TootTally/TootTallyCore/README.md

 TootTallyAPI for Trombone Champ Modding

 ## TootTally Modules
 TootTally Modules are mods managed by TootTallyCore.
 They can be enabled / disabled dynamically without the need of restarting your game.
 They are use to decouple features into multiple independent components and not over "feature-ise" one single plugin.
-For more information on how to create a TootTally Modules, head to (hello)[link]
+For more information on how to create a TootTally Modules, head to [the toottally module template page](https://github.com/TootTally/TootTally.ModuleTemplate)

 ## TootTally Notifs
 TootTally Notifications are a convenient way to display information to the user.